AlbertoPL/haus-feedback/README.md

 ## Feedback Submitter

+Can be found in the wild at https://haus-feedback.herokuapp.com/

 This app allows a user who's logged in to submit feedback that gets saved in a database.
 The user can then view their previously submitted feedback.

 The app is powered by a number of libraries.
 Here are the main ones: